oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 ## 3.20 Gateway Discovery Packets <a id='gateway-discovery-packets'></a>

 The Packets in this section are optional.
-A description of how this functionality works can be found in [9.7 HEADING-NOT-FOUND](#c.7-gateway-advertisement-and-discovery).
+A description of how this functionality works can be found in [C.7 Gateway Advertisement and Discovery](#c.7-gateway-advertisement-and-discovery).

 ### 3.20.1 ADVERTISE - Gateway Advertisement <a id='advertise---gateway-advertisement'></a>